democracy-ia/govinfo-link-js/CONTRIBUTING.md

   _Why:_

-  > ⌦ `govinfo-link-service-client-js` follows the feature-branch-workflow.
+  > ⌦ `govinfo-link-js` follows the feature-branch-workflow.

 * #### 2.1.4. **_Never_** push into the `master` branch. **_Always_** submit a Pull Request.